Ultimate (Prince album): Promo versions

-A two disc promo version of Ultimate Prince was sent to radio stations and record stores in Spring 2006.
+A two disc promo version of Ultimate was sent to radio stations and record stores in Spring 2006.
 This version has a different track listing from the official release.
 The promo features a few songs not on the official release, though it excludes the "Let's Work" remix.
 The promo also presents the songs in rough chronological order as opposed to separating out the remixes.
 The two disc version is speculated to be the first track listing; Prince later changed the track listing to remove some of the explicit language.